 - The person or thing being broken out is heavily tired by their long captivity, and must be minded by their liberator.
 Perhaps his mental faculties are in order, but his body is not, perhaps the opposite.
 Regardless, it will normally take anywhere from a few days to a few years to recover.
 Rarely, this state can be permanent.

-- The liberation backfires, and the entity kills, enslaves or otherwise harms its allies.
-Often a consequence of unleashing the Sealed Evil in a Can (because Evil Is Not a Toy), and may lead to an Oh Crap or My God, What Have I Done? moment.
+- The liberation backfires, and the entity kills, enslaves, or otherwise harms its allies.
+Often a consequence of unleashing the Sealed Evil in a Can (because Evil Is Not a Toy), and may lead to an Oh, Crap! or My God, What Have I Done? moment.
+Usually the result when being captured and sent to prison was All According to Plan.

 - In Fullmetal Alchemist, Kimblee comes to save Pride by blowing open the prison that Hohenheim made for him.

-- In the 2003 anime adaptation, Greed is freed from several centuries of captivity by virtue of Barry the Chopper hitting a fortuitously placed "self-destruct" button.
+- In Fullmetal Alchemist (2003), Greed is freed from several centuries of captivity by virtue of Barry the Chopper hitting a fortuitously placed "self-destruct" button.
 Greed then frees other captives, namely the chimeras who become his henchpeople, Shou Tucker, and Zolf J. Kimblee.
 The latter would be an example of type 3 in respect to Greed.

 - "I... am...
 MEGATRON!"
 You'd never guess it if you'd just watched the movie, but his minions had different ideas of what type this example was.